Visiting Associate Clinical Professor; Director of Intellectual Property and Technology Clinic

 Professor Darden is a Visiting Associate Clinical Professor and Director of the new Intellectual Property and Technology Clinic.
-Professor Lolita Darden is a registered patent attorney whose scholarship focuses on the protection and preservation of intellectual property rights for creators and inventors, particularly those who are under resourced.
-More specifically, she focuses on the constitutional impact of the recent changes in US intellectual property laws and exploring concepts regarding access and equity in the protection and maintenance of IP rights.
+She is a registered patent attorney whose scholarship focuses on the protection and preservation of intellectual property rights for creators and inventors, particularly those who are under resourced.
+More specifically, Professor Darden focuses on the constitutional impact of the recent changes in US intellectual property laws and exploring concepts regarding access and equity in the protection and maintenance of IP rights.

 Prior to joining the GW community, Professor Darden was an Associate Clinical Professor at Suffolk University Law School.
 She was also a lecturer of law, teaching intellectual property courses such as intellectual property survey, trademark law and practice, trademark law, and patent law.
 Professor Darden was also the Director of Suffolk Law School's Intellectual Property and Entrepreneurship Clinic, a multi-disciplinary clinic providing pro bono counseling and legal services for new and emerging businesses.